CRAFT: Grounded Multi-Agent Coordination Under Partial Information

 \section{Failure Taxonomy Details}

 To obtain the failure counts reported in the main paper, we replayed all saved game logs from the \craft{} evaluation and applied a deterministic taxonomy to every turn containing at least one oracle move.
-Each turn was first checked for a game-engine error stored in \texttt{progress\_data["error"]}; turns whose error message contained the substring ``layer'' or ``span'' were labeled \textit{engine-layer} or \textit{engine-span}, and all remaining engine failures were labeled \textit{engine-other}.
-For engine-clean turns, the attempted move was compared against the oracle set at three levels of strictness: a mismatch on action or position yielded \textit{wrong-position}; a match on position but not block colour yielded \textit{wrong-color}; and a match on block but not span yielded \textit{wrong-span}.
+Each turn was first checked for a game engine error stored in \texttt{progress\_data["error"]}; turns whose error message contained the substring ``layer'' or ``span'' were labeled \textit{engine-layer} or \textit{engine-span}, and all remaining engine failures were labeled \textit{engine-other}.\footnote{Engine errors are not cases where the engine itself threw an unrecoverable error, but rather where the move failure stemmed from the engine rejecting a move for it being physically impossible given the current board context.
+The error signal serves as the signal of physical failure.} For \textit{engine-clean} turns (those with no game engine error), the attempted move was compared against the oracle set at three levels of strictness: a mismatch on action or position yielded \textit{wrong-position}; a match on position but not block color yielded \textit{wrong-color}; and a match on block but not span yielded \textit{wrong-span}.
 Turns satisfying the full oracle match and accepted by the engine were counted as \textit{correct}.
 Counts were normalized by the total number of oracle-labeled turns per model.

 \paragraph{Oracle-based Outcome Breakdown}